 In legal theory I am particularly interested in the 20th century philosophical concern with judge-made law, from the Freirechtsschule to the various versions of anti-formalism of the period 1930-60.

 In my most recent research I seek to explain how legal history interacts with the broader context of legal science, showing how this discipline is dependent from changing theoretical frameworks.
 This research, partly published (see here), is growing into a book (tentatively) entitled “Legal history seeking a theory.
 Three paradigms of law: Savigny, Kantorowicz and Glenn.”

 Another stream of research (InfoLaw) examines how the information age is changing our ways of thinking about the legal past.

-His background is in law (laurea cum laude) and political theory/intellectual history (MSc London School of Economics 2000 and MPhil Cambridge 2001).
-He wrote his doctoral dissertation on 16th century theory of presumptions (PhD Cambridge 2007).
-He also received a PhD in EU private law (Macerata 2013).
+I earned a PhD in legal history from Cambridge University with a dissertation on 16th c. theory of presumptions.
+My background is in law (Italian laurea cum laude) and political theory/intellectual history (MSc LSE 2000 and MPhil Cambridge 2001).
+I also received a PhD in EU private law (Macerata 2013).

 Influences: antiformalism, Alessandro Giuliani, Michel Villey, Peter Stein, Chaïm Perelman, John Gray, Emanuel Hurwitz.

 For my publications see my SSRN and departmental page.